Faubourg Treme: The Untold Story of Black New Orleans: Synopsis

-The film, by way of interviews, live footage and archival material, seeks to tell the story of Tremé and the relevance of its context in not only Black history, but the greater American history as well.
+The film uses interviews, live footage and archival material to tell the story of Tremé and the relevance of its context in not only Black history, but the greater American history as well.

 The film follows Lolis Eric Elie and the renovation of his Tremé home following Hurricane Katrina.
 The progress of the renovation of Elie's home reveals the neighborhood's riveting yet neglected past and eventually emerges as an eloquent and meaningful metaphor for the general state of reconstruction post-Katrina in New Orleans.

-Louisiana Poet Laureate Brenda Marie Osbey, musician Glen David Andrews, historians John Hope Franklin and Eric Foner, as well as Elie's carpenter and contractor Irving Trevigne come together to detail the complex historical experiences of Tremé, both pre- and post- Katrina.
+Louisiana Poet Laureate Brenda Marie Osbey, musician Glen David Andrews, historians John Hope Franklin and Eric Foner, as well as Elie's carpenter and contractor Irving Trevigne, come together to detail the complex historical experiences of Tremé, both pre- and post-Katrina.
 Trevigne captures the soul of the neighborhood with his beguiling and priceless stories of forgotten Tremé buildings and historical landmarks, which sets the film apart from other such documentaries, painting a picture of New Orleans over the last two hundred years from both a personal and historical perspective.